 We believe that since there is spiritual unity of all believers in Jesus Christ, it is our duty to love one another fervently, endeavoring at all times to keep the unity of the Spirit in the bond of peace.

-We believe that the purpose of the Church in the world is to glorify God through worship, prayer, teaching of the Word, observation of the ordnances , fellowship, the exercise of our gifts and talents, and the proclamation of the gospel both in our community and throughout the world.
+We believe that the purpose of the Church in the world is to glorify God through worship, prayer, teaching of the Word, observation of the ordinances , fellowship, the exercise of our gifts and talents, and the proclamation of the gospel both in our community and throughout the world.
 Acts 2:1, 41-47; Romans 12:5; I Corinthians 12:12, 13; I Corinthians 10:32; Ephesians 1:22, 23; 4:3-6; Colossians 1:18; Colossians 3:14-15.

 I. The Ordinances